beatcracker/toptout/data/README.md

         // Set or remove environment variable.
         //
         // Environment variables are by design configured per procces.
-        // There are mechanisms to configre them for every new process, but it's up to OS/shell.
+        // There are mechanisms to configure them for every new process, but it's up to OS/shell.
         "env": {
           // Target scope.
 You can use multiple scopes.
           // machine - configures telemetry channel for all users of the computer